 chicken breasts and chicken marinade in a ziplock bag.

-• Marinate the chicken for at least 1 hour or up to overnight.
+• Let the chicken marinate for at least 1 hour or up to overnight.

 • To Bake: Preheat oven to 425°F. Bake the chicken for 25-30 minutes, or until the internal temperature of the chicken reaches 165°F.